The U.S. Postal Service (USPS) requires complete adherence to the following regulations regarding addressing foreign mail.

 - Print copies of the shipping address label and applicable customs form.

 - Sign and date the form in the blocks indicated on all parts of the form.

 The sender's signature certifies that all entries are correct and that the parcel contains no dangerous material prohibited by postal regulations.

 - Affix the shipping address label on the lower center right area of the parcel.
 Affix the customs forms near the shipping label without covering up any information.

 The name of the city and country of destination must be written in full in capital letters.
 The country name must be the last item in the address.
 The city and country must be in English, and not abbreviated.
 If the information is not typewritten, it should be legibly printed.

-The entire address must be legible.
+The entire address must be legible and written in full in capital letters.
 Use Roman letters and Arabic numbers.
 The address must be placed lengthwise on only one side of the mail.

-Use at least the entire right half of the address side of the piece of mail for the address of the addressee, postage stamps or postage-tape impressions and the service labels, and notations (postmarks, etc.).
-Place the name and address in the lower right, leaving the space above free for postage and marking.
+Use at least the entire right half of the address side of the piece of mail for the name and address of the addressee, postage stamps or postage-tape impressions, service labels, and postal notations (postmarks, etc.).
+Place the name and address in the lower center right.

 Addresses in Foreign Characters